Indian woman who went missing from cruise ship sailing out of Singapore is dead: Son | Law-Order

 ''Ironically, today is also her birthday,'' Vivek said.

+The High Commission here said it is in touch with the grieving family and is facilitating visas for the family members.

+Earlier in a series of tweets on Tuesday, the Mission said it was in ''constant touch with the Sahani family since the news of the unfortunate incident reached us''.
+The High Commission was also in close contact with Singaporean authorities to address related issues and is facilitating legal procedures.

-The High Commission had earlier said that it had also reached out to the India head of the Royal Caribbean cruise company to extend all cooperation.
+The Mission said that it had also reached out to the India head of the Royal Caribbean cruise company to extend all cooperation.

 ''We remain fully committed to supporting the family in this testing time,'' the High Commission had said.